-★ In addition to test mailings, you can use your Pay Per Click campaign results to help identify your ideal mailing list!
+◆ In addition to test mailings, you can use your pay-per-click campaign results to help identify your ideal mailing list!
 These results are similarly accurate and much, much cheaper!

-If you are currently doing Pay Per Click, login to your Adwords account and click on your "Campaigns".
-Then under the keywords tab click on "Details" and select "All".
+If you are currently doing pay-per-click, log in to your Google Ads account and click on your "Campaigns."
+Then under the keywords tab click on "Search Terms."
 This will show you the exact terms that people are using when they search for your product and service.
 Incorporate the most popular terms into your postcard design!